MadhurSinghBhadoriya/FRIDAY_Artificial-Intelligence/README.md

         elif 'vs code' in query:
             codePath = "C:\\Users\\mmadh\\AppData\\Local\\Programs\\Microsoft VS Code\\Code.exe"
             os.startfile(codePath)
-        elif 'email to divya di' in query:
+        elif 'email to myfriend' in query:
             try:
                 speak("What should I say?")
                 content = takeCommand()
-                to = "samarat13@global.org.in"
+                to = "reciever's_email-id"
                 sendEmail(to,content)
                 speak("Your Email has been sent,Sir")
             except Exception as e: